Analysis & Export Tools

 For background on the laws and their derivations, see Fibonacci Laws and Fibonacci Laws Derivation.

-An interactive table showing how all planetary cycles β axial precession, ecliptic perihelion, ICRF perihelion, ascending node, obliquity, and eccentricity β divide the Grand Holistic Octave (8H = 2,682,536 years) evenly as integer fractions.
-Access it via Tools > Grand Holistic Octave.
+An interactive table showing how all planetary cycles β axial precession, ecliptic perihelion, ICRF perihelion, ascending node, obliquity, and eccentricity β divide the Solar System Resonance Cycle (8H = 2,682,536 years) evenly as integer fractions.
+Access it via Tools > Solar System Resonance Cycle.

 What it shows